diffblue/cbmc/doc/cprover-manual/contracts-functions.md

 unless the result of the addition is too large to be represented as an `uint32_t`, in which case it returns `FAILURE`.
 Let's write a function contract for this function.

-A function contract has three parts:
+A function contract has 4 parts:

-- **Precondition** - describes what the function requires of the arguments supplied by the caller and of global variables;
+- **Preconditions** - describes requirements on the arguments supplied by the caller and on global variables;
-- **Postcondition** - describes the effect of the function;
+- **Postconditions** - describes the effects of the function;
-- **Write Set** - describes the set of locations outside the function that might be written to.
+- **Assignable Set** - describes the set of memory locations the function is allowed to assign to;
+- **Freeable Set** - describes the set of pointers the function is allowed to free.

 In our example, the developer may require from the caller to properly allocate all arguments, thus, pointers must be valid.
 We can specify the preconditions of